pfbrowning/ng-radio/README.md

 ## Backlog
 - Chores
   - Decompose build pipeline into a "check" pipeline for PRs and a "check and deploy" pipeline for merges into master
+  - Upgrade remaining dependencies
   - Implement Socket.IO for the currently-playing station with v4.x against [radio-proxy-2](https://github.com/pfbrowning/radio-proxy-2)
-  - Upgrade remaining dependencies
+  - Re-implement now-playing polling logic for radio-browser & favorite stations pages
   - Learn about:
     - Angular Signals
     - Control flow syntax